-Cherry blossom season in Paris is one of the most magical times of the year, and fortunately for all of us it tends to last awhile!
-Extending from late February/early March through the end of April, if you visit Paris in the spring you’re likely to find at least some form of pink blossoms, and with this handy guide you’ll know exactly where to look for them!
+(UPDATED VERSION 2019) Cherry blossom season in Paris is one of the most magical times of the year, and fortunately for all of us it tends to last awhile!
+Starting with the tiny pink flowers that are among the first signs of spring in late February and ending with fluffy full blossoms in mid-April, if you visit Paris in the spring you’re likely to find at least some form of pink blossoms.
+With this handy guide you’ll know exactly where to look for them!

 The first flowers that tend to appear are the magnolia blossoms, and one of the best places to find them is the Jardin du Palais Royal.
 Bonus if they appear at the same time as the daffodils, or jonquilles in French- it makes the garden feel like a spring haven, especially when the rest of the city hasn’t quite shaken off winter yet.

 Other places to find magnolia blossoms include the Eiffel Tower and the garden next to Hotel de Ville, the Jardin des Combattants Espagnols de la Nueve.
 This garden is only open on weekends, but is a gorgeous little haven in a very central part of the city to see some pink.

 The other early-season pink flowers can be seen by the Eiffel Tower.
 These aren’t the fluffy cherry blossoms that come later in the season; they’re much more delicate and are the precursor to reddish-brown leaves.
 They tend to bloom in early to mid March.
 A lovely cluster of these trees can be found in Square Rene Viviani, just south of Notre Dame across the river.